 - Take out the oven and let it cool completely

-- For the chocolate top, melt about 120 gram dark chocolate in a glass bowl or a pan over simmering water, I used 52% chocolate here
+- For the chocolate top, melt about 120 gram dark chocolate in a glass bowl over a pan over simmering water.
+I used 52% chocolate here.

 - Once the chocolate is melted add about 2 tablespoons of sunflower oil, depends on your chocolate too how much you need (olive oil is not good for this).
 You will get a shiny smooth manageable melted chocolate.
 Pour it onto the middle of the cake and spread it around right over the edges either with a wide blade knife dipped in water or just by tilting the tray around with the cake, the chocolate should be runny enough to cover it evenly.